-Cybercrime is rife this year.
+Cybercrime has been a long-standing issue, and we have only seen it grow since the beginning of the pandemic.
 The BBC have reported that investment scams have quadrupled since virus lockdown.
 Your financial security is our priority, so we’ve put together some information that can help you identify suspicious activity in the digital world.

 The Investment Association (IA) have discovered that scammers have been promoting fake products on sham price comparison websites, adverts on social media and even search engines.
 Cyber criminals have even been cloning fund managers’ websites, making them look ever more convincing.
 It is estimated that they have stolen almost £10m ($13.3m) from UK investors.